sambody/inkscape-guide-tools/README.md

 _Tips:_

-- Need **guides in the middle of your gutters**?
-After generating the columns, generate a new grid with gutters set to zero, with column width set to [original column width + gutter width] - this will generate the centered guides in your gutters.
-If you need centered guides positioned on round pixels, be sure to use an even number for the original gutter width.
 - You can generate **grids side by side** by using a very large offset, one after the other.
 - Need a **baseline grid** in addition to the generated columns ?
 Use Inkscape's grids under File > Document Properties > Grids.
 Set a new rectangular grid with for example Spacing X = 2000, Spacing Y = 14.